The Ultimate Regression Tool

 Why use TuringBot and not gplearn or <insert random GitHub repository>?

 If you try any of these packages and compare the performance to TuringBot, you will instantly notice that their performance is vastly inferior.
 The main reasons for that are two:

 - It is easy to write a basic symbolic regression software, but extremely difficult to write an efficient one.
 This results in many projects that have been started with great hopes, maintained for a few months, and then abandoned because they turned out to be of little practical use.

 Is TuringBot free?

-TuringBot can be downloaded and used for free for as long as you want, but it also has a paid version which unlocks more functionalities.
+TuringBot can be downloaded and used for free for as long as you want, but it also has a paid version that unlocks more functionalities.
 You can find more details on the Pricing page.